military-strategies-and-tactics

 The Siege of Baghdad (1258)

-Once the Baghdad army was fully committed outside the walls, the Mongols used their superior mobility to cut off their retreat and surround them.
-The Caliph's army was destroyed in a single afternoon.
+Once the Baghdad army was fully committed outside the walls, the Mongols used their superior mobility to cut off its retreat and surround it.
+The Caliph’s army was destroyed in a single afternoon.
 With its field army gone, Baghdad was left defenseless.
 The city was besieged and eventually sacked.
-This campaign highlights a key principle of the Mongol trap: isolate the enemy's main force from its defensive stronghold.
+This campaign highlights a key principle of the Mongol trap: isolate the enemy’s main force from its defensive stronghold.
 By using the field as a massive killing ground, the Mongols avoided the costly work of reducing fortifications.

 Psychological Warfare and the Ambush Mindset